GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/docs/sources/setup-grafana/installation/helm/index.md

 This topic includes instructions for installing and running Grafana on Kubernetes using Helm Charts.

-[Helm](https://helm.sh/) is an open-source command line tool used for managing Kubernetes applications.
+[Helm](https://helm.sh/) is an open source command line tool used for managing Kubernetes applications.
 It is a graduate project in the [CNCF Landscape](https://www.cncf.io/projects/helm/).

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
-The Grafana open-source community offers Helm Charts for running it on Kubernetes.
+The Grafana open source community offers Helm Charts for running it on Kubernetes.
 Please be aware that the code is provided without any warranties.
-If you encounter any problems, you can report them to the [Official GitHub repository](https://github.com/grafana/helm-charts/).
+If you encounter any problems, you can report them to the [Community-maintained GitHub repository](https://github.com/grafana-community/helm-charts).
-{{% /admonition %}}
+{{< /admonition >}}

 Watch this video to learn more about installing Grafana using Helm Charts: {{< youtube id="sgYrEleW24E">}}